Mitchell Robinson NBA Playoffs Player Props: Knicks vs. Cavaliers

 - Robinson's opponents, the Cavaliers, have the slowest offensive tempo, averaging 98.7 possessions per game, while his Knicks average 101 per game, which ranks 23rd among NBA teams.

-- The Cavaliers allow 106.9 points per game, best in the league.
+- Defensively, the Cavaliers are ranked No. 1 in the NBA, giving up 106.9 points per game.

-- On the glass, the Cavaliers have given up 41.2 rebounds per game, which puts them second in the NBA.
+- On the boards, the Cavaliers have given up 41.2 rebounds per game, which puts them second in the NBA.

-- In terms of assists, the Cavaliers are No. 1 in the league, giving up 23 per game.
+- Looking at assists, the Cavaliers are ranked No. 1 in the NBA, conceding 23 per contest.

 Mitchell Robinson vs. the Cavaliers